salus-rai/Salus/responsible-ai-admin/Readme.md

 The source code for the project is licensed under the MIT license, which you can find in the [License.md](License.md) file.

-## Contact

-If you have more questions or need further insights, feel free to Connect with us @infosysraitoolkit@infosys.com